Frequently Asked Questions

 A: No. Simply indicate which source, and the rate you are using, in your budget narrative.

 A: Applicants are encouraged to provide a total estimated cost according to the proposed technical approach.
 All solicitations are competitive.
+The average total donation since 2016 has been JPY 815 million for one project, for an average of 4.8 years.
+Donations have ranged from JPY 400 million to 1.1 billion.

 A: Takeda does not allow recovery of fees.